causa-io/runtime-typescript-google/README.md

 ### More testing utilities

-Additionally to the testing utilities provided alongside many features in this package, the `GoogleAppFixture` ties many of those together to provide a smooth experience when testing a full NestJS application using Google services (Spanner, Pub/Sub, Firestore, Identity Platform) together.
-It manages the setup and tear down of all these services locally and provides a single entrypoint to interact with GCP-related fixtures in tests.
+To include all fixtures provided in this package as part of an `AppFixture`, use the `createGoogleFixtures` function, which is a convenience method to create the fixtures with sensible defaults.